 Joan Maragall Gardens are the city’s largest and most elegant gardens.

-It surrounds Palauet Albéniz, the residence of the Spanish royal family when they are in Barcelona.
+It surrounded Palauet Albéniz, the residence of the Spanish royal family from when they were in Barcelona.

 Olympic and Sports Museum

-You must visit the Joan Antoni Samaranch Olympic and Sports Museum on Montjuïc Hill if you love sports.
+If you love sports, you must visit the Joan Antoni Samaranch Olympic and Sports Museum on Montjuïc Hill.

 The museum offers a global perspective of sport in numerous disciplines, and visitors can perform virtual experiments with their idols.